 The Darjeeling Himalayan Railway Toy Train was put on the UNESCO-list in 1999 because of its especially narrow track.
 It runs steam- and diesel-engines from Siliguri to Darjeeling, crossing the main road multiple times.
 The whole way seemed painfully long to us so we took it from Darjeeling to Ghoom and back, supposedly the nicest part.

-The blue steam-puffing locomotive drags three little carriages within reaching-distance of shops and houses, through tunnels and over bridges, past reversing stations and loops to gain height.
-It stops at Batasia Loop for a couple of minutes on the way so you can get out and enjoy the views across the valley below.
-The large windows provided overwhelming views as the journey progresssd and the scenery gradually unfolded, especially on the way back when the Kanchenjunga Range was suddenly revealed just before getting into town again.
+The blue steam-puffing locomotive drags three little carriages within reaching-distance of shops and houses, through tunnels and over bridges.
+It uses reversing stations and loops to gain height on the way.
+It stops at Batasia Loop for a couple of minutes so you can enjoy the views across the valley below.
+The large windows provide overwhelming views as the journey progresssd and the scenery gradually unfolds.
+Especially so on the way back, when the Kanchenjunga Range is suddenly revealed just before getting back into town.

 We spend every winter in the mountains, so you might wonder why we would be interested in sitting in a cable car when there is no snow involved.
 This ropeway starts at the Northern end of town, past a zoo with the only successful snowleopard breeding in the world.
 It is about 1300m long and takes 20 minutes one way, traveling over tea gardens to the Tukvar Tea Estate.
 We got out and wandered around the green tea fields before going back.
 The border with Sikkim is on this side and you can see almost the entire state from here.
 The rough terrain stretching far into the distance.